PoisotLab/ms_metaweb_transfer/manuscript.md

 ## Model results

-**TP** @fig:degree shows that a rank 1 approximation would be equivalent to the configuration model [@Park2004StaMec], which is used as the "Type II" model [@Bascompte2003NesAss] in networks NHST
+The t-SVD embedding is able to learn relevant ecological features for the network. @fig:degree shows that the first rank correlates linearly with generality and vulnerability [@Schoener1989FooWeb], *i.e.* the number of preys and predators.
+Importantly, this implies that a rank 1 approximation represents the configuration model [@Park2004StaMec] for the metaweb, or (accounting for the probabilistic nature of the degree) the soft configuration model [@vanderHoorn2018SpaMax], both of which are maximum entropy graph models [@Garlaschelli2018CovStr], with respectively sharp and soft local constraints.
+The configuration model is widely used by ecologists in the context of null hypothesis significance testing of network structure [*e.g.* @Bascompte2003NesAss], and it is noteworthy that for this metaweb, the relevant information was extracted at the first rank.
+Because the first rank corresponds to the leading eigenvalue of the system, the results of
+@fig:degree have a straightforward interpretation: degree-based processes are the most important in structuring the mammalian food web.

 **TP** @fig:thresholds -- the cutoffs using maximum curvature of central difference approximation of the second order partial derivative result in